ssyed2-ramapo/ssyed2/README.md

 ## My personal repository

-IT Management Major at Ramapo College of New Jersey
+🎓IT Management Major at Ramapo College of New Jersey

-Currently Learning:
+📚Currently Learning:
 Python

-Currently Working on:
+🛠Currently Working on:
 INFO-233-01 Group Project